VedVar43789/Ledgerproof/README.md

-# Ledgerproof
+# Ledgerproof: Financial Research Agent

-Financial research agent where every number is verified against the filing it came from.
+ Where every number is verified against the filing it came from.

 ---